 - 6. Vehicles used in routine or general patrol, shall be equipped with the following (CALEA 41.3.2):

 - a.
 Operational emergency lights and siren;

 - b.
 A Mobile Data Computer (Patrol only);

 - c.
+Fire Extinguisher;

+- d.
 A First Aid Kit;

-- d.
+- e.
 Current Insurance and registration documents;

-- e.
+- f.
 A radio;

-- f.
+- g.
 In Car Camera Video System (Patrol only);

-- g.
+- h.
 Partitions (Patrol Only);

-- h.
+- i.
 Spikes strips (Patrol only).

-- i.
+- j.
 A Fire Extinguisher;

-- j.
+- k.
 A Hazmat Book.

-- k.
+- l.
 GPS (Patrol only)

-- l.
-Bio
+- m.
+Biohazard Protection Kit (Patrol only).

 - 7. Replenishment of expendable supplies from the patrol vehicle will be handled by the fleet manager:

 - a.
 The officer needing replenishment will notify the fleet manager.

 - b.
 The fleet manager will ensure all supplies are replenished.

 - c.
 The fleet manager will also maintain all documentation on all replenishments for all department owned vehicles.

-- 8. Department owned vehicles will be inspected and documented by a supervisor at least annually in accordance with policy # 201.1 Department Property.
+- 8. Department owned vehicles will be inspected and documented by a supervisor weekly in accordance with policy # 202.0 Department Property.